AGProjects/python-sipsimple/pypjua/applications/README.txt

 availability information based on end-user choice.
 In its advanced form, presence can provide rich state information including but not limited to user mood, geo-location, environment, noise level and type of communication desired.
 The information can be disseminated based on a granular policy which allows end-users to decide who has access to which part of the published information.

 Other applications can be used for lookup network resources or broadcast availability to the local network using bonjour-like technology.

-watcherinfo.py
+watcherinfo.py (RFC3857 and RFC3858)

 Parses NOTIFY body for presence.winfo event.
 Used for keeping track of watchers that subscribed to our presentity.
 Based on this information the